ashinkarov/cnn-futhark/rebuttal/rebuttal.md

 We thank the reviewers for their comments.
-Before getting responding to specific questions below, we wish to explain the intent of our paper in a way that we perhaps failed to do in the paper itself.
+Before responding to specific questions below, we wish to explain the intent of our paper in a way that we perhaps failed to do in the paper itself.